Year of entry 2024

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-We also use varied types of assessment, including exams, essays, presentations and group work.
+We use varied types of assessment which include: exams, essays, presentations and group work.

 Other course specific tests: